The following steps provide a basic overview of how to set up Web Help Desk in a typical help desk deployment.

 If your in-bound email account is linked to a Google Gmail account, configure an incoming email account for Gmail.

-- Set up your tickets, such as defining request types, status types, priority types and alert triggers, custom ticket fields and tasks.
+- Set up your ticketsThis includes defining request types, status types, priority types and alert triggers, custom ticket fields, and tasks.

-- Define your techs in your help desk deployment, such as adding each tech, defining your tech groups, and setting up the tech's permissions.
+- Define your techs in your help desk deployment.
+This includes adding each tech, defining your tech groups, and setting up the tech's permissions.

-- Define the ticket routing processes for all requests, such as setting up action rules for ticket processing
+- Define the ticket routing processes for all requests.
+This includes setting up action rules for ticket processing

-, adding approver roles, defining your approval processes, and apply approvals to tickets.
+, adding approver roles, defining your approval processes, and applying approvals to tickets.

-- Define the approval processes, such as approver roles and status types, and how to test and apply your approvals.
+- Define the approval processes.
+This includes approver roles and status types, and how to test and apply your approvals.

-- Enter your locations, such as the room locations, location groups and assigned locations, departments, and department groups.
+- Enter your locations.
+This includes the room locations, location groups and assigned locations, departments, and department groups.

-- Define your clients, such as setting up client administration roles, defining client custom fields, importing Active Directory or LDAP directory connections, and importing clients.
+- Define your clients.
+This includes setting up client administration roles, defining client custom fields, importing Active Directory or LDAP directory connections, and importing clients.

-- Define your assets, including your asset import and permission options, asset types, asset custom fields, manufacturer and model information, purchase order custom fields, and import asset data.
+- Define your assets.
+This includes your asset import and permission options, asset types, asset custom fields, manufacturer and model information, purchase order custom fields, and import asset data.

 - Define your parts and billing processes for applying parts and billing options, creating invoicing options, defining rates and terms, and defining custom fields for your parts.